 There are no doubts about it, these severe measures have had a significant impact on the mental health of people all over the world.
+One of the worst aspects for many people is gyms and fitness centres having to close.
+People are concerned about their fitness and not being able to exercise is having a negative effect on people’s mental health.
+However, as it says on BonBon Shalal, it is possible to keep fit at home if you are committed to it.
 Additionally, being unable to work or socialize has undoubtedly had an impact on our personal relationships.
 That being said as this data from New Vision Psychology highlights, it is crucial to remember that support is out there.
 Ultimately, if you are struggling to cope with the pressures of lockdown, it is vital that you reach out to someone for help.

 That is not all though.
 One of the main ways that people are trying to deal with this stress is by watching tv shows with their friends and loved ones (often as a virtual movie date as well).
 It’s no surprise that these are the COVID most watched shows either since people had a lot more time on their hands during this lockdown.
 Whatever works though, that’s all that matters.
 People deal with stress in their own way.

 Fortunately, due to the challenges and hardships brought about by the ongoing health crisis, many prominent mindfulness teachers, organizations and institutions have begun sharing free meditation resources that can help us mindfully endure the epidemic.
 While we’ve done our best to compile a sizable list of offerings here, we ask that you share any additional resources in the comments below: